Zentropivity/emi-ma-blockgame/README.md

 Pull requests are welcome.
 I am no _Java_ dev.
 (May rewrite it in Rust later... 🦀)

+### TODOs

+- Items
+  - Remove uncraftables, fix item names... gonna have to go through the whole list
+  - Aliases for search
+  - Colorize leather armors and potions... gonna have to refactor item creation, easy?
+- Recipes
+  - Make categories have NPC heads

 ## Special Thanks

 - Nelas, the author of [BlockGame Wiki](https://blockgame.piratesoftware.wiki) for the assistance
 - [BlockGame](https://piratesoftware.wiki/wiki/Blockgame) [Java](https://piratesoftware.wiki/wiki/Java) devs: **Jake** and [Thor](https://piratesoftware.wiki/wiki/Thor)
-- [PenguinTheFluffy](https://piratesoftware.wiki/wiki/PenguinTheFluffy) (previously Notker) for the awesome resource pack
+- [PenguinTheFluffy](https://piratesoftware.wiki/wiki/PenguinTheFluffy) (and previously Notker) for the awesome resource pack
   (which contains item IDs which made this project easier to start)